kunalbhagawati/simple-onion-architecture/docs/index.md

 Here in this codebase and this journey, we will see a very particular style of writing codebases (_NOT_ code), which can help us come closer to achieving these goals.
 But before we do that, **please** go through the [vocabulary](vocabulary/) once so that we have the same understanding of terms we use throughout this journey.

+With that done, you can then check out the [onion design / architecture style](./onion-design.md)